Chen Jiongming: Death

 Chen contracted typhoid fever in August 1933 and died in Hong Kong on 22 September 1933, at the age of fifty-five.
-He had lived a spartan life, true to his ideals, and died in poverty.
+He died in poverty.
 His family was so poor they could not afford a coffin, which was provided by the Zhigong Party and other supporters.
 After a funeral service attended by many, his casket was temporarily stored.
 On 3 April 1935, he was buried on Ziwei Hill (紫薇山) in Huizhou.

 Legacy

 For decades, both Nationalist and Communist historiography portrayed Chen Jiongming as a counter-revolutionary warlord who betrayed Sun Yat-sen and obstructed the unification of China.
 This narrative stemmed from his opposition to Sun's centralized, one-party state and his role in the June 16 Incident.

 Since the late 20th century, a re-evaluation of Chen's role has occurred in academic circles, particularly outside mainland China.
 Scholars have highlighted his commitment to federalism, democratic reform, and social progress, as evidenced by his administrations in Guangdong and southern Fujian.
 His son, Leslie H. Dingyan Chen, published a significant English-language biography in 1999 to "rescue the concept of Chinese federalism and the reputation of one patriot who espoused it".

 Chen's vision for a federal system is seen by some as a viable, democratic alternative to the centralized, authoritarian paths ultimately taken by both the KMT and the Communists.
 His emphasis on local self-government, rule of law, and peaceful development resonates with ongoing discussions about political reform in China.
 The China Zhi Gong Party, which he co-founded, continues to exist as one of the eight legally recognized minor political parties in the People's Republic of China, though its platform and role are vastly different from Chen's original vision.

 Contemporary observers such as John Dewey and Bertrand Russell praised Chen's reform efforts.
 Dewey, after visiting Guangdong in 1921, called Chen "by all odds the most impressive of all the officials whom I have met in China".
 While his political defeat prevented his vision from being realized, Chen Jiongming remains a significant figure for understanding the diverse political currents and alternative paths considered during China's tumultuous Republican era.